GIS People GIS People

 Lidar capture & processing

-Lidar data is a powerful tool in remote sensing that involves using lasers to collect detailed information about the Earth’s surface.
-By using lidar data, experts can conduct remote inspections that are safer, more efficient, and less expensive than traditional inspection methods.
+Lidar data uses lasers to collect detailed information about the Earth's surface, enabling remote inspections that are safer, more efficient, and less expensive than traditional methods.

-Lidar data also enables experts to detect small structural deformations and monitor changes in real-time, providing early warning of potential issues.
-This technology is revolutionizing the field of remote sensing and has the potential to transform how we inspect and maintain critical infrastructure.
+Lidar also detects small structural deformations and monitors changes in real-time, providing early warning of potential issues — transforming how we inspect and maintain critical infrastructure.

 Damage assessment